2sic/turnOn/README.md

 1. property `await` is a string or string[].
 It can just be a deep object or a function.
 Must always start with `window` If it's a function name, it will be called and only regarded as ready if the result is `true`.
     No matter if function or name, turnOn will carefully test/watch each part to see if it exists.
+1. property `args` would pass an array of arguments to the function _new v0.3.0_
+1. property `data` passes one object to the run function - this is the classic method, but only works with functions that expect a single object

 ### Debugging